ollpu/jekyll-course-theme/README.md

   In some cases, such as when there are underscores in the name, the automatic conversion will be incorrect.
-In this case, or if a different name is otherwise desired, the name and anchor ID can be specified separately:
+In this case, or if a different name is otherwise desired, the title and anchor ID can be specified separately:
   ```
   ---
   sections:
     - Section one
-    - name: Section_two
+    - title: Section_two
       anchor: section_two
   ---
   ## Section one